Blue Cheese and Caramelised Beetroot Tart

 - Pour the egg and cheese mixture carefully over the spinach, allowing it to fill in all the gaps.
 Do not let it overflow.

-- Arrange the caramelised beetroot on top of the tart however you like, and bake for around 30 minutes until lightly golden and set.
+- Arrange the caramelised beetroot on top of the tart however you like, and bake at 180C (fan) for around 30 minutes until lightly golden and set.

 - Allow to cool enough so you can remove the tart from the tin, and enjoy!